cpTheAideveloper/miniTutorials/ReactChatBot.md

 # Beginner-Friendly Guide: Build a Simple AI Chatbot with React & OpenAI

 ## What You'll Create
-A simple chatbot that uses OpenAI's new Responses API - letting you see both the AI's answer AND its reasoning process!
+A simple chatbot that uses OpenAI's new Responses API - letting you interact with the OpenAi Models!

 ## What You Need Before Starting
 - Basic knowledge of JavaScript